-Sub-Recipient's name: Indian River County Sub-Recipient's unique entity identifier (DUNS): 07-920-8989 Federal Award Identification Number (FAIN): Federal Award Date: Subaward Period of Performance Start and End Date: July 1, 2017 - June 30, 2018 Amount of Federal Funds Obligated by this Agreement: \$ 77,858.00 Total Amount of Federal Funds Obligated to the Sub-Recipient by the pass-through entity to include this Agreement: \$ 77,858.00 Total Amount of the Federal Award committed to the Sub-Recipient by the pass-through entity: \$ 15,865,902
+Sub-Recipient's name: Indian River County Sub-Recipient's unique entity identifier (DUNS): Federal Award Identification Number (FAIN): EMA-2018-EP-00004 Federal Award Date: July 1, 2018 Subaward Period of Performance Start and End Date: July 1, 2018 - June 30, 2 019 Amount of Federal Funds Obligated by this Agreement: \$78,265.00 Total Amount of Federal Funds Obligated to the Sub-Recipient by the pass-through entity to include this Agreement: \$78,265.00 Total Amount of the Federal Award committed to the Sub-Recipient by the pass-through entity: Federal award project description (see FFATA): The purpose of the Emergency Management Performance Grant (I EMPG) Program is to provide federal funds to states to assist state, local, territorial, and tribal governments in preparing for all hazard as authorized by Section 662 of the Post Katrina Emergency Management Reform Act (6 U.S.C. § 762) and the Roll nert T.

-Federal award project description (see FFATA): The purpose of the Emergency Management Performance Grant (EMPG) Program is to provide federal funds to states to assist state, local, territorial, and tribal governments in preparing for all hazards, as authorized by Section 662 of the Post Katrina Emergency Management Reform Act (6 U.S.C. § 762) and the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C. §§ 5121 et seq.).
+Program is to provide federal funds to states to assist state, local, territorial, and tribal governments in preparing for all hazards, as authorized by Section 662 of the Post Katrina Emergency Management Reform Act (6 U.S.C. § 762) and the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C. §§ 5121 et seq.).
 Title VI of the Stafford Act authorizes DHS/FEMA to make grants for the purpose of providing a system of emergency preparedness for the protection of life and property in the United States from hazards and to vest responsibility for emergency preparedness jointly in the Federal Government, states, and their political subdivisions.
 The Federal Government, through the EMPG Program, provides necessary direction, coordination, and guidance, and provides necessary assistance, as authorized in this title, to support a comprehensive all hazards emergency preparedness system.
 The FY 2016 EMPG will provide federal funds to assist state, local, tribal, and territorial emergency management agencies to obtain the resources required to support the National Preparedness Goal's (the Goal's) associated mission areas and core capabilities.
-The EMPG program supports the Quadrennial Homeland Security Review Mission to Strengthen National Preparedness and Resilience.
-The Department of Homeland
+The EMPG program supports the

-Name of Federal awarding agency:

-Name of pass-through entity:

-Contact information for the pass-through entity:

-Catalog of Federal Domestic Assistance (CFDA) Number and Name: Whether the award is Research & Development: Indirect cost rate for the Federal award:
+Quadrennial Homeland Security Review Mission to Strengthen National Preparednes s and Resilience.
+Name of Federal awarding agency: The Department of Homeland Security (DHS) Name of pass-through entity: Florida Division of Emergency Management Contact information for the pass-through entity: 2555 Shumard Oak Boulevard Tallahassee, FL 32399-2100 Catalog of Federal Domestic Assistance (CFDA) Number and Name: 97.042 Whether the award is Research & Development: No (N/A) Indirect cost rate for the Federal award: 28.33%

-18-FG-\\-10-40-01-\\\\

-Security (DHS)

-Management

-No (N/A)

-Florida Division of Emergency

-2555 Shumard Oak Boulevard Tallahassee, FL 32399-2100